by Nguyen Van Thanh

 1. Long Thanh base:

 On April 21, 1975, the course 28th and 29th of the Vietnamese National Military Academy were ordered to graduate sooner.
-We received the order to graduate
+We received the order to graduate in the dying breath of our mother Academy and the South Viet Nam.

 Also on this day, President Nguyen Van Thieu had to resign.
 A certain force colluded with the international Communists, and replaced General Duong Van Minh.